NewFuture/magisk-lan-auto-switch/magisk-autoboot-lpm/README.md

 ## Overview
 This Magisk module is designed to enhance the functionality of your Android device.
 It includes various scripts and files that allow for seamless integration and installation.

+⚠ **Warning:** This module modifies the boot or recovery image, and it may not be reversible.
+Please ensure you have the ability to reflash your device before proceeding.

 ## Installation
 To install this module, follow these steps: